-SuddenLink Internet is a Cable Internet Provider
+SuddenLink is a Fiber and Cable Internet Provider

 current SuddenLink Internet Deals